mattcollier/noxious/README.md

 ##Noxious Chat Bot
 The [Noxious Chat Bot](https://github.com/mattcollier/noxiousChatBot) is available for testing.
 The bot is console based and utilizes native openssl libraries for crypto.
-Successful communitcation between the Noxious Client and the Noxious Chat Bot demonstrates that the JavaScript forge module utilized in the Noxious client is openssl compatible.
+Successful communication between the Noxious Client and the Noxious Chat Bot demonstrates that the JavaScript forge module utilized in the Noxious client is openssl compatible.